gpbl/isomorphic500/README.md

 ### Internationalization, the flux way

-Lets talk about the data that react-intl needs to deliver translated content.
-It is saved for each language in the [intl](src/intl) directory and **can be shared between client and server** using a store, i.e. the [IntlStore](stores/IntlStore).
+Lets talk about the data that `react-intl` needs to deliver translated content.
+Translated messages are saved in the [intl](src/intl) directory and shared between client and server using the [IntlStore](stores/IntlStore).

-The store listens to a `LOAD_INTL` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
-We execute this action **server side** before rendering the HtmlDocument component in [server/render.js](src/server/render.js), together with the usual `navigateAction`.
-The store will be rehydrate by Fluxible as usual.
+This store listens to a `LOAD_INTL_SERVER` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
+We execute this action **only server side** before rendering the `HtmlDocument` component together with the usual `navigateAction`.
+(It has the `_SERVER` suffix in its name to mark that it is a server-side only action: the [IntlStore](stores/IntlStore) will handle it only on a node.js environment)

 An higher-order component would pass the store state to the react-intl components as props.
 For doing this, I used a custom implementation of [FormattedMessage](src/utils/FormattedMessage.js) and [FormattedNumber](src/utils/FormattedNumber.js), adopting a small [connectToIntlStore](src/utils/connectToIntlStore.js) utils.